MariaOsmala/TFBS/README.md

 -->
 The codes have been run on [CSC Puhti](https://docs.csc.fi/computing/systems-puhti/) or Apple MacBook M2 Pro Sequoai 15.3.

-Used [R](https://www.r-project.org)-environments in Puhti are 4.2.1 and 4.3.0[info](https://docs.csc.fi/apps/r-env/) [Container recipies](https://github.com/CSCfi/singularity-recipes/tree/main/r-env-singularity)
+Used [R](https://www.r-project.org)-environments in Puhti are 4.2.1 and 4.3.0 [info](https://docs.csc.fi/apps/r-env/) [Container recipies](https://github.com/CSCfi/singularity-recipes/tree/main/r-env-singularity)

 The documentation lists [Tykky](https://docs.csc.fi/computing/containers/tykky/) environments

 The code depends on software tools, R-packages, and Bioconductor packages (listed in documentation)

 To install the required software, R packages etc., on your laptop, workstation, cluster, etc. we recommend using [anaconda or miniconda](https://www.anaconda.com/products/individual) and the provided `renv-4.2.1.yml`, `renv-4.3.0.yml`, and `renv-4.4.2.yml` files:

-Installation on Mac M2: The current conda channels (see conda_info.txt) do not support R-4.3.0 with bioconductor packages so the installation is done with R-4.2.1 and R-4.4.2.
+Installation on Mac M2: The current conda channels (see conda_info.txt) do not support R-4.2.1 & R-4.3.0 with bioconductor packages so the installation is done with R-4.4.2.

 Conda does not install all cran and bioconductor packages automatically so need to install some manually.

-Install mamba to the conda base environment
+Install mamba to the conda base environment.

 ```
 conda info > conda_info.txt